- Postdoctoral Fellowship, Yale University 2006-2008

 - Natural Language Processing (NLP)

-Current projects include studying approaches to advance phylogeography models in order to identify climate, population, and genetic factors that support viral spread (funding: NIH/NLM R01LM012080) and geospatial metadata in virus sequence databases and approaches to include observation error for virus phylogeography (funding: NIH/NIAID R01AI117011).
+Current projects include studying approaches to advance phylogeography models and geospatial metadata in virus sequence databases for virus surveillance (funding: NIH/NIAID R01AI117011) and analysis of viruses from wastewater using bioinformatics (funding: NIH/NLM 1R01LM013129).

 His lab group is also interested in the molecular epidemiology of zoonotic viruses including the amplification and sequencing of influenza A genes for studying spread among avian and human hosts.